 The Computer and Mathematics Lab in Shuhaw 1733 is a Macintosh lab with a variety of mathematics software for students to use.
-Software programs involve math and science programs (including chemistry, biology, and physics), plus word processing.
-The lab is open Monday through Saturday.
-Lab Instructors (Mon. - Sat.) and Lab Assistants are there to answer computer and mathematics questions.
-Math levels (Math 150A through Math 2B and 5) are addressed, and there are introductory conceptual programs as well as tutorials that accompany textbooks.
+Other software includes science programs (including chemistry, biology, and physics) and word processing.
+The lab is open Monday through Friday.
+Lab Instructors and Lab Assistants are there to answer computer and mathematics questions.
+Math levels (Math 150A through Math 2B and 5) are addressed.

 The College Skills Math Lab is also a computer lab (Macintosh) that is located in Analy Village, Building F, Room 615.
 There is software and instructional assistance available for arithmetic, pre-algebra, and beginning algebra skills.